-In contrast, an incomplete C5 spinal cord injury will not transect the entire spinal cord and spared neural pathways will exist.
+In contrast, an incomplete C5 spinal cord injury does not transect the entire spinal cord, thus spared neural pathways still exist.
 As a result, some C5 SCI patients may be able to move and feel areas innervated below their level of injury, although these movements may be very weak.

 Spared neural pathways play an essential role in determining rehabilitative outcomes after a C5 SCI because they are capable of neuroplasticity.
 Neuroplasticity is the central nervous system’s ability to reorganize itself so that functions impaired by damage to a part of the central nervous system can potentially be relearned.
 The less severe a spinal cord injury is, the more spared neural pathways exist, and the better the recovery outlook.

 However, neuroplasticity doesn’t work on its own.
 Individuals must stimulate it by repetitively practicing weakened movements.
-This will help the spinal cord understand that there is a demand for that function and promote neurological rewiring and strengthening.
+This will stimulate the spinal cord that there is a demand for that function and promote neurological reintegration and strengthening.

 Up next, we’ll discuss functions affected by C5 SCI.

 Functions Affected at the C5 Level of Injury

-Every level of the spinal cord connects to, or innervates, a different area of skin for sensation and set of muscles for movement.
+Each level of the spinal cord connects to, or innervates, a specific area of skin for sensation and set of muscles for movement.
 An individual’s neurological level of injury is determined by finding the lowest region of the spinal cord with normal functions.

-According to the International Standards for Neurological Classification, an assessment of C5 sensory functions is made at the outer area of the upper arms.
-Physicians will test for sensation at the side of the elbow crease.
+According to the International Standards for Neurological Classification, an assessment of C5 sensory functions is made at the outer area of the upper limbs.
+Physicians will test for sensation at the lateral side of the elbow crease (antecubital fossa).

-The C5 nerves also innervate part of the diaphragm, which will be further discussed later in the article.
+The C5 nerves also innervate a section of the diaphragm, which will be further discussed later in the article.

-Fortunately, functions above the level of injury will not be affected.
-As a result, C5 spinal cord injury patients have normal head and neck movements are able to raise their shoulders.
-They should also have normal sensation around the head, neck, shoulders, upper back, collarbones, and anterior side of the uppers.
+Fortunately, functions at and above the level of injury will not be affected.
+As a result, C5 spinal cord injury patients have normal head and neck control, are able to raise their shoulders, and flex their elbows.
+They should also have uninterrupted sensation around the head, neck, shoulders, upper back, collarbones, and anterior side of the uppers.

-In the following section, we’ll discuss potential outcomes of C5 spinal cord injury.
+In the following section, we’ll discuss prognosis of a C5 spinal cord injury.